-In infants, small ASDs (less than 5 mm) will often close on their own or cause no problems.
-Larger ASDs (8 to 10 mm) most often do not close and may need a procedure.
+In infants, small ASDs (less than 5 mm) will often not cause problems, or will close without treatment.
+Larger ASDs (8 to 10 mm), often do not close and may need a procedure.

 Important factors include the size of the defect, the amount of extra blood flowing through the opening, and whether the person has any symptoms.

-Some patients with ASO may have other congenital heart conditions, such as a leaky valve or a hole in another area of the heart.
+Some people with ASD may have other congenital heart conditions.
+These may include a leaky valve or a hole in another area of the heart.

-People with a larger or more complicated ASD are at an increased risk for developing a number of problems, including:
+People with a larger or more complicated ASD are at an increased risk for developing other problems, including:

 - Heart failure